-37. As set out at Q1 above, appendix 2 of SHBC007 indicates that, upon the adoption of the Plan, the Council will only be able to demonstrate a housing land supply of 4.6 years.
+- 39. As set out at Q1 above, Appendix 2 of SHBC007 indicates that, upon the adoption of the Plan, the Council will only be able to demonstrate a housing land supply of 4.6 years.
 We would reiterate our Client's concerns regarding this and note that this has clear implications on the soundness of the Plan.

-38. On this basis, our Client considers that the Council should urgently seek to identify additional housing sites with the potential to deliver housing within the first 5 years of the Plan period.
-Our Client's land at 4HS is suitable and deliverable and is one such site that could make a contribution to the 5 year supply.
+As also set out above, and as detailed further within our Note at Appendix 1, our Client has significant concerns over the deliverability of a number of sites, including urban capacity sites detailed within the SHLAA and proposed allocations. - 40.
+On this basis, our Client considers that the Council should urgently seek to identify additional housing sites with the potential to deliver housing within the first 5 years of the Plan period.
+Our Client's land at Rainford (GBP_011_c) is suitable and deliverable and is one such site that could make a contribution to the 5 year supply.